AyalewGM/BahreHasab/README.md

 1. Open the `index.html` file in a web browser.
 2. Enter the Ethiopian year in the input field.
+3. Choose your preferred numeral system (Arabic or Geez) from the dropdown.
-3. Click the "Calculate" button to display the calculated dates and observances.
+4. Click the "Calculate" button to display the calculated dates and observances.

 ## License